 Impossibly, Inconceivably, Incredibly Low Grocery Prices Everyday!

-The first Price Rite store opened its doors in West Springfield, MA in 1995 and today there are more than 50 locations throughout Connecticut, Massachusetts, New York, Pennsylvania, Rhode Island and Maryland.
+The first Price Rite store opened its doors in West Springfield, MA in 1995 by PRRC, Inc. a wholly-owned subsidiary of Wakefern Food Corp.
+Today there are more than 50 locations throughout Connecticut, Massachusetts, New York, Pennsylvania, Rhode Island and Maryland.
 Through this growth, Price Rite’s mission remains the same – to offer customersImpossibly, Inconceivably, Incredibly Low Grocery Prices Everyday in a clean, fresh and friendly environment.

 Price Rite supermarkets feature expansive produce departments, fresh-baked goods delivered daily, choice pre-packaged meat and seafood products and a remarkably low-priced assortment of quality private label items.
 Price Rite offers its customers many of the most popular grocery items on the market today, including leading national brands, all at incredibly low prices.
 By finding the best deals and limiting the number of items stocked, Price Rite passes huge savings along to its customers, who can save up to 50% off of their grocery bills.